 Researchers noticed that the heart attack risk reduction was similar among patients who lost substantial amounts of weight and those who only lost small amounts, even though both types of patients underwent similar weight reduction surgery.
 According to Lars Sjöström, M.D., Ph.D., a professor of internal medicine, the benefit was the same regardless of how much weight was lost among all the patients who underwent bariatric procedures at successful medical centers.

 More Information is Necessary

 The benefit of bariatric surgery is a topic that researchers are still working to understand fully.
-Because the success rates for bariatric surgery can vary from patient to patient depending on their commitment to lifestyle changes, the reduction in risk of death or serious illness can also vary rather significantly as well.
-The authors of the study mentioned above have acknowledged that deeper research and a larger study is going to be required to understand the scope of bariatric surgery benefits and how these types of surgical procedures can reduce the risk of heart attack, stroke and other dangerous and deadly conditions.
+Because the success rates can vary from patient to patient depending on their commitment to lifestyle changes, the reduction in risk of death or serious illness can also vary rather significantly as well.
+The authors of the study mentioned above have acknowledged that deeper research and a larger study is going to be required to understand the scope of bariatric surgery benefits and how these types of surgical procedures can reduce the risk of heart attack, stroke, and other dangerous and deadly conditions.

-Heart attack and stroke are two very real risks when it comes to morbid obesity, and they account for many of the deaths that are associated with obesity in the United States as well as worldwide.
 Researchers are working to understand better the correlation between bariatric surgery and heart attack risk reduction so that patients who are at serious risk of heart attack can begin to take steps to reduce that chance.